Sergi Nus: Youth

-College & Amateur
+College and amateur

 Nus moved to the United States to play college soccer in 2015, attending Fresno Pacific University where he made 19 appearances and scoring 1 goal in his freshman season, helping Fresno Pacific win the PacWest Conference championship and being named All-PacWest Conference Second Team.

 In 2016, Nus transferred to the University of Virginia, playing two full seasons for the Cavaliers and missing the 2018 season due to injury.
 During his time at Virginia, Nus made 41 appearances, scored 9 goals and was named Third-Team All-Region by NSCAA, Third-Team All-ACC honoree, United Soccer Coaches Second Team All-South Region selection, was named to the ACC All-Academic Team and also listed on the ACC Academic Honor Roll.

 Nus played his senior season at Duke University in 2019, making 11 appearances.

 During his time at college, Nus also appeared for Fresno Fuego in the USL League Two between 2015 and 2017, and spent a summer with North Carolina FC U23 in 2019.
 Nus was set to play with South Georgia Tormenta 2 in 2020, but the season was cancelled due to the COVID-19 pandemic.